austinmama/dl/attaching_connection.md

 A gateway is restricted from adding connections during **In review** and some **In progress** states.
 {:note}

-To add a virtual connection, follow these steps:
+To add a virtual connection after you create a Direct Link gateway, follow these steps:

 1. To add a virtual connection to an existing gateway, highlight the row of the gateway in the Direct Link table, then click **Add connection** from the **Overflow** ![Overflow menu](images/overflow.png) menu.
 Alternatively, you can click **Actions > Add connection+** on the gateway's details page.